goro-dim/sec_scanner/README.md

 </ul>

 <h2>Disclaimer</h2>
 <p><em>This tool is intended for educational purposes only.
-Use it at your own risk, and always ensure you have proper authorization before scanning any systems.
-Remember, with great power comes great responsibility! 🕵️‍♂️</em></p>
+Use it at your own risk, and always ensure you have proper authorization before scanning any systems. 🕵️‍♂️</em></p>

 </body>
 </html>